inbloom/encryption-tool/README.md

 Encryption Tool
 ------------------

-This is a Java-based application to encrypt select configuration parameters that require encryption for the SLC Educator Dashboard.
+This is a Java-based application to encrypt select configuration parameters that require encryption for the inBloom Educator Dashboard.

 Usage: java -jar encryption-tool.jar <keystore_location> <keystore_password> <key_alias> <key_password> <string>